 Requirements listed below are from the current year catalog.
 Your requirements are subject to the catalog that was in effect at the time you were admitted.
-Your academic advisor can help guide you in determining which courses will meet your degree requirements.
+Note that not all courses listed are available in the online format.
+Your academic advisor can help guide you in planning your courses.

 Curriculum